LohithCV/mirai-setup/README.md

 ```
 curl -sSL https://install.pi-hole.net | sudo PIHOLE_SKIP_OS_CHECK=true bash
 ```
+Packages will be installed and then a dialog will be shown as below:

 Change the Pi-Hole password using this command

 ```
 pihole -a -p [password]
 ```

-Open Pi-Hole in your browser wiht the url that is shown in the terminal.
+Open Pi-Hole in your browser with the url that is shown in the terminal.

 ## Virtual Machine - 2 CNC & MySQL server